-- The Local Development Framework is a suite of documents which will, when complete, replace the existing old-style Local Plans as the spatial planning policy documents for the three Central Lancashire councils.
+9. The Local Development Framework is a suite of documents which will, when complete, replace the existing old-style Local Plans as the spatial planning policy documents for the three Central Lancashire councils.
 The Core Strategy is the key document as it sets the overarching vision for the area.
 It will be underpinned by Site Allocations and Development Management Policies Development Plan Documents (Site Allocations DPDs (short title)) for each of the three Local Authorities.
 These documents will include policies and proposals allocating some land for development whilst protecting other areas from inappropriate development.
 The Site Allocations DPDs will conform to the Core Strategy.
 When adopted, the Core Strategy and relevant Site Allocations DPD will be combined as the Local Plan under the NPPF.
-This will supersede, respectively, the adopted Preston Local Plan 2004, South Ribble Local Plan 2000 and Chorley Borough Local Plan Review 2003. - 10.
-The principal Development Plan policy for the delivery of affordable housing is Policy 7 of the Central Lancashire Core Strategy.
-The Core Strategy was found to be sound, subject to recommended changes, following examination in the Inspector's report of 7 June 2012.
-It was subsequently adopted by the three Central Lancashire Councils in July 2012 (Preston 5 July, Chorley 17 July, South Ribble 18 July). - 11.
-In summary, the policy requirements set out in Policy 7 of the Core Strategy relating to affordable housing are as follows:
+This will supersede, respectively, the adopted Preston Local Plan 2004, South Ribble Local Plan 2000 and Chorley Borough Local Plan Review 2003.

-Targets for affordable housing are set subject to site and development considerations such as financial viability and contributions to community services

-The target to be achieved from market housing schemes is:

-30% in urban parts of Preston, South Ribble and Chorley

-35% in rural areas on sites in or adjoining villages that have, or will have, a suitable range of services

-100% on rural exception sites including those in the Green Belt.

-Site thresholds are 15 dwellings (0.5 ha or part thereof) reducing to 5 dwellings (0.15 ha or part thereof) in rural areas

-Off-site provision or financial contributions are acceptable where robustly justified.

-12 This SPD establishes the following information:
+10. The Central Lancashire Core Strategy was adopted in July 2012.
+The principal Development Plan policy for the delivery of affordable housing is Policy 7, which contains the following policy requirements:

+- Targets for affordable housing are set subject to site and development considerations such as financial viability and contributions to community services. - The target to be achieved from market housing schemes is: - 30% in urban parts of Preston, South Ribble and Chorley; - 35% in rural areas on sites in or adjoining villages that have, or will have, a suitable range of services; - 100% on rural exception sites including those in the Green Belt. - Site thresholds are 15 dwellings (0.5 ha or part thereof) reducing to 5 dwellings (0.15 ha or part thereof) in rural areas. - Off-site provision or financial contributions are acceptable where robustly justified. - 11.
+This SPD establishes the following information: - The cost at and below which housing is considered to be affordable\ - The mix of affordable housing tenures

-The cost at and below which housing is considered to be affordable The mix of affordable housing tenures Any specific spatial variations in the level and types of affordable housing Prevailing market conditions and impacts on viability
+- Any specific spatial variations in the level and types of affordable housing Prevailing market conditions and impacts on viability •

-Note: information on costs and spatial variations across Central Lancashire are included in the Central Lancashire Strategic Housing Market Assessment (SHMA).
+\ Note: information on costs and spatial variations across Central Lancashire is included in the Central Lancashire Strategic Housing Market Assessment (SHMA).

-13. This SPD is one of six underpinning the Core Strategy.
-SPDs have been prepared covering Affordable Housing, Design, Controlling the Re-use of Employment Premises, Rural Development, Access to Healthy Food and Open Space, Sport and Recreation.
-It will fit into the LDF by setting out guidance to ensure the Core Strategy policies and objectives on affordable housing are clearly articulated.
+12. As at October 2012, five SPDs have been prepared for Affordable Housing, Design, Controlling the Re-use of Employment Premises, Rural Development, and Access to Healthy Food.
+This SPD will fit into the LDF by setting out guidance to ensure the Core Strategy policies and objectives on affordable housing are clearly articulated.